msmock/test-actions/README.md

 # Test with HAPI

+## Test ValueSet $expand with HAPI

+Expand value set from HAPI:
+- use POST /CodeSystem to store the code system referenced from value set
+- use POST /ValueSet/$expand to send the value set to be expanded

+see:
+- input value set: test-expand.json
+- expanded from HAPI: test-expand-actual.json
+- expected from IG Test: test-expand-expected.json

 ## Test ValueSet $validate-code with HAPI

 Validate code from HAPI:
 - use POST /CodeSystem to store the code system referenced from value set
 - use POST /ValueSet to store the value set
 - use GET /ValueSet/{id}/$validate-code in Swagger
-- set id to the numerical id as returned when saving the value set
+- set id to the numerical id of the value set as returned when saving the value set (e.g., 1001)
 - set code to the code to be validated (e.g., code2)
 - set system to the system as specified in the value set (e.g., http://hl7.org/fhir/test/CodeSystem/simple)

-Example code:
+Example code to be validated:
 ```
       {
         "system": "http://hl7.org/fhir/test/CodeSystem/simple",